ladybug-tools/honeybee-primer/text/components/Object_to_String.md

 Serialize any honeybee object to a JSON text string.
 You can use "HB String to Object" component to load the objects from the file back.

-Honeybee objects include any Model, Room, Face, Aperture, Door, Shade, or boundary condition object.

-It also includes any honeybee energy Material, Construction, ConstructionSet, Schedule, Load, ProgramType, or Simulation object.
+Honeybee objects include any honeybee energy Material, Construction, ConstructionSet, Schedule, Load, ProgramType, or Simulation object.